 The attentive reader will notice a pattern:

-- First, we test only the most important tasks.
+- First, we test only the most essential tasks.

-- Then we write down only the most important problems.
+- Then we write down only the most critical problems.

-- Now we fix the biggest problems first.
+- Now we fix the most prominent problems first.

 Implement quick fixes

 “When fixing problems, try to do the least you can do.” ― Steve Krug, Rocket Surgery Made Easy: The Do-It-Yourself Guide to Finding and Fixing Usability Problems

 Always ask yourself what’s the slightest, simplest change you can make that’s likely to keep people from having the problems you’ve observed.
 That’s especially true for live websites, yet many resist this idea.

 In his book Rocket Surgery Made Easy, Steve Krug states that you don’t have to find a permanent solution to a problem.
 Just find an easy-to-implement quick fix that will likely solve the problem and do more testing to see if it works.